-On December 4 2019, the Upper Grand Family Health Team was part of a collaborative group of community providers across Rural Wellington that submitted a self-assessment that helps the Ministry of Health determine our readiness to submit a full application to become an Ontario Health Team.
-This assessment asked us to rate our current state of readiness to become an integrated group of providers in a number of domains including digital health, patient partnership, community development, performance measurement, quality improvement and continuous learning.
-Once our application has been reviewed, we will either be invited to complete a full application or be designated “in development” or “in discovery”, meaning that we’ll need to do some additional work before proceeding to become an Ontario Health Team.
+On December 4 2019, the Upper Grand Family Health Team was part of a collaborative group of community providers across Rural Wellington that submitted a self-assessment that helps the Ministry of Health determine our potential to become an Ontario Health Team.
+This exercise required us to rate our current state of readiness to become an integrated group of providers in a number of domains including digital health, patient partnership, community development, performance measurement, quality improvement and continuous learning.
+Once our submission has been reviewed, we will either be invited to complete a full application or be designated “in development” or “in discovery”, meaning that we’ll need to do some additional work before proceeding to become an Ontario Health Team.

 Why would Rural Wellington benefit from establishing a local Health Team as opposed to being grouped in with surrounding larger areas?
 I believe that Dr. Sarah Gower, Chair of the Rural Wellington Ontario Health Team Steering Committee put it best: “We are not just hospital management, family physicians and Personal Support Workers – we coach each other’s kids, we shop in the same stores and go to the same well baby groups as our colleagues and patients….These relationships make us unique and require ‘locally made’ solutions that reflect our unique personal and professional relationships.”

 We look forward to sharing updates on our application status in upcoming posts!

 For a full list of the members of the Rural Wellington Ontario Health Team Steering Committee see the attached media release.